LogtalkDotOrg/logtalk-for-vscode/media/settings.md

 To configure the extension, you need:

-The value of the `LOGTALKHOME` and `LOGTALKUSER` environment variables as absolute paths.
+The value of the `LOGTALKHOME` and `LOGTALKUSER` environment variables as **absolute paths**.
 On macOS or Linux, you can use a terminal to run the commands:

 	echo $LOGTALKHOME
 	echo $LOGTALKUSER